mpsenka21/vilds/README.md

 ## Black box variational inference for state space models

-(Note from mpsenka21, 12/3/2020): The notebook code/tutorial.ipynb has been updated to function when uploaded to Google Colab
+(Note from mpsenka21, 12/3/2020): The notebook code/tutorial.ipynb has been updated to function when uploaded to Google Colab.
+Usage: either upload this file directly to Colab via git functionality or download locally & upload, then run cells to upload the rest of the repository

 Reference implementation of the algorithms described in the following publications: